malramsay64/phd-thesis/03_Dynamics/results.md

 ![The characteristic timescales for the intermediate scattering function over a range of temperatures and pressures.
-To put multiple preesures on a single scale, all the temperatures have been scaled relative to the melting point.
+To put multiple pressures on a single scale, all the temperatures have been scaled relative to the melting point.
 ](../Projects/Dynamics/figures/thesis/isf_relaxation.pdf){width=80% #fig:isf_relaxation}